What gives an outfit its je ne sais quoi?

 - Borrow from the guys: Oversize blazer, oversize cardigan/grandpa cardigan, boyfriend jeans, brogues, oxfords, tie, fedora, etc.

 You want the fast track to great style?
 Then start with my outfit recipes for all kind of dressing situation in midlife.
 Buy my book.
-Now $4.99 as e-book and $16.99 as hardcopy.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Subscribe to the High Latitude Style newsletter for extra-tips.
 The newsletter is published every 1-2 weeks.
 Deep inside you know, when I can do it you can do it too.